Given an array of integers, transform the array in-place to a max heap.

 O(n * log(n))

-To sift a node down the tree, we swap a node that is smaller than its children with its largest child, and continue doing so (via e.g. recursion) until it is no smaller than its children.
+To sift a node down the tree, we swap a node that is smaller than its children with its largest child, and continue doing so on each subtree with recursion until it is not smaller than its children, or its the last element.

 To build the heap via sifting down we start at the end and iteratively sifting down each node with the larger of its two children assuming at least one of them is bigger than the node itself.
 As the algorithm proceeds, nodes to the right of the current index will form max heaps.